superp00t/privacy-and-security/README.md

 Download for Mac ([OSX 10.8+](https://www.libreoffice.org/download/libreoffice-fresh/?type=mac-x86_64))

+## Anonymity

+### Tor Browser

+Tor Browser is a customized version of Firefox that bounces your web traffic between random nodes in the Tor network.
+No single node knows both your IP address and the content of your traffic.
+This helps conceal your true identity from websites, and your browsing habits from your Internet Service Provider.
+When used correctly, Tor Browser can grant you a high degree of anonymity online.

+Download for Windows, Mac OS X, and Linux: https://www.torproject.org/download/download-easy.html

+For more information on how to use Tor safely, read these quick tips written by the Tor Project: https://www.torproject.org/download/download.html#warning

 ## Hardened Operating Systems

 Proprietary operating systems such as Mac OS X and Microsoft Windows are rife with tracking, security holes, and malware.
 Below is a list of operating systems that specialize in being secure and privacy-respecting.